aurora-is-near/rainbow-bridge-frontend/src/js/transfers/README.md

 )
 ```

-If you don't know what to put for those settings passed to `new Near`, you can import the sensible defaults used by `@near~eth/client`:
+If you don't know what to put for the settings passed to `new Near`, you can import the sensible defaults used by `@near~eth/client`:

 ```js
 import { WalletConnection, Near } from 'near-api-js'